wp-plugins/dofollow-case-by-case/readme.txt

 You can simply activate, deactivate or delete it in your plugin management section.

 = Are there any known incompatibilities? =
-The plugin should not be used together with other plugins with similar funcionalities like: [Nofollow Case by Case](http://wordpress.org/plugins/nofollow-case-by-case/ "Nofollow Case by Case"),[Nofollow Case by Case](http://wordpress.org/plugins/nofollow-case-by-case/ "Nofollow Case by Case"), [Ultimate Nofollow](http://wordpress.org/plugins/nofollow/ "Ultimate Nofollow"), [Nofollow Free](http://wordpress.org/plugins/nofollow-free/ "Nofollow Free") or [Smart DoFollow](http://wordpress.org/plugins/smart-dofollow/ "Smart DoFollow").
+**The plugin should not be used together with other plugins with similar funcionalities** like: [Nofollow Case by Case](http://wordpress.org/plugins/nofollow-case-by-case/ "Nofollow Case by Case"),[Nofollow Case by Case](http://wordpress.org/plugins/nofollow-case-by-case/ "Nofollow Case by Case"), [Ultimate Nofollow](http://wordpress.org/plugins/nofollow/ "Ultimate Nofollow"), [Nofollow Free](http://wordpress.org/plugins/nofollow-free/ "Nofollow Free") or [Smart DoFollow](http://wordpress.org/plugins/smart-dofollow/ "Smart DoFollow").
+This list is not complete because there are many plugins with similiar functionalities in the [plugin directory](https://wordpress.org/plugins/search.php?type=term&q=nofollow&=Search+Plugins "plugin directory").

-If you find any other incompatibilities, please let us know.
+If you find incompatibilities with other plugins (that do not have similar funcionalitites as this one), please let us know.

 = Can I update WordPress without problems while using your plugin? =
-> This plugin changes core WordPress functionality (i.e. modifies raw JS in js/wplink.js) in a way that is not modular and may break after major WordPress updates.
+> **This plugin changes core WordPress functionality** (i.e. modifies raw JS in js/wplink.js) in a way that is not modular and **may break after major WordPress updates**.

-> Please do not update WordPress to a major version until the plugin has been tested with it and the "tested up to" tag has been updated.
-You can always apply the security and other minor updates.
+> Please do not update WordPress to a major version until the plugin has been tested with it and the "tested up to" tag has been updated. **You can always apply the security and other minor updates**.

 = Do you make use of Dofollow Case by Case yourself? = Of course we do. ;-)